What is the meaning of Spatial Data Science?

 Python & R are the most commonly used programming languages in the community.
 Python’s main libraries for Data Science are well known for being better centralized and organized, but some within the community say that R still has a more complete offering for specific geospatial libraries (vs Data Science more generally).
 Other key tools include Geopandas, QGIS, PostGIS, CARTOframes and Esri - but, for a full guide we recommend this list of Open Source Spatial Analysis tools.

 As well as using internal data from their organizations (such as CRM, loyalty card, ecommerce, deliveries, call detail records), they also regularly gather publically available Open Data to enrich their analysis.
 We also see more & more premium spatial data streams such as Financial, Human Mobility (otherwise known as Foot Traffic), Road Traffic, Points of Interest, Weather, Climate & Housing being used to create more sophisticated spatial models.
-This article also outlines how these different types fall into two categories (raster or vector).

 Geographic information systems (GIS) applies to a wide range of users & use cases, yet is one of those strange anomalies that, despite its value spanning many industries, has remained a niche field - often siloed from other business units.
 GIS typically refers to varied types of information systems such as websites, apps, or databases that store different types of spatial data.